GeekyAnts/react-native-easy-grid/README.md

 # React Native Easy Grid 🐵

 This is NOT-JUST-ANOTHER-GRID-LAYOUT library!
-We are trying to simply flexbox with easier approach.
+We are trying to simplify flexbox with easier approach.

 ## Installation